 Most monkeys at Monkeyland roam free and associate with other monkeys of the same species.
 The monkeys are not tame.
 However, they are accustomed to people wandering about their environment so they are generally not afraid of humans.
-While we saw far more lemurs than local primate species, this is still a fun, unique stop on the Garden Route South Africa with kids.
+While we saw far more lemurs than local primate species, this is still a fun, unique stop on a Garden Route South Africa vacation with kids.

 Lalibela Game Reserve

 At some point during your South Africa itinerary, you’ll want to plan for a safari.
 Our family picked Lalibela Game Reserve for our South Africa Vacation due to its family-friendly lodging options.
 We stayed in a cabin that could accommodate our extended family of three adults and two children.
 Lalibela is located about an hour from Port Elizabeth not far from the Garden Route South Africa.
 Visitors to that area of South Africa do not need to take anti-malarial medications.